REBELinBLUE/kube-guide/2-resources.md

 ### NetworkPolicy

-By default, *Pods* are non-isolated and accept all traffic, this can be restricted by a *NetworkPolicy*; they can be applied on a per *Pod* or a per *Namespace* basis.
+By default, *Pods* are non-isolated and accept all traffic, this can be restricted by a *NetworkPolicy* which can be applied on a per *Pod* or a per *Namespace* basis.

 ### PodSecurityPolicy

-A *PodSecurityPolicy* is a cluster level resource which controls sensitive aspects of a *Pod* specification, such as which *Volume* types can be used, which user containers can run as and which Linux capabilities can be used.
+A *PodSecurityPolicy* is a cluster level resource which controls sensitive aspects of a *Pod* specification, such as which *Volume* types can be used, the users that containers can run as and which Linux capabilities can be used.

 ### PodDisruptionBudget